yanivohayon8/2D_puzzle_springs_assembler/README.md

 ### `/v1/sanity`

 #### Description
-This endpoint allows to perform a sanity check, it make sure the REST API is reachable.
+This endpoint allows to perform a sanity check, making sure the REST API is reachable.

 #### HTTP Method
 `GET`